Robert Wertheim: Post-military life

-For seven years, beginning in 1981, Wertheim was the senior vice president of science and engineering of Lockheed Corporation.
-In 1983, along with several other dozen retired flag officers, Wertheim took out a full-page advertisement in the Washington Times condemning retired Rear Admiral Gene La Rocque for appearing on Soviet Union television and himself condemning the defense policy of the United States.
-In 1987, the New Mexico Military Institute inducted Wertheim into their hall of fame.
+Wertheim was a member of Sigma Xi and Tau Beta Pi.
+For seven years, beginning in 1981, he was the senior vice president of science and engineering of Lockheed Corporation.
+In 1983, along with several other dozen retired flag officers, they took out a full-page advertisement in the Washington Times condemning retired Rear Admiral Gene La Rocque for appearing on Soviet Union television and himself condemning the defense policy of the United States.
+In 1987, the New Mexico Military Institute inducted him into their hall of fame.

 Beginning in 1988, Wertheim became a private consultant with Science Applications International Corporation.
 He also did consulting work with the Lawrence Livermore National Laboratory, Los Alamos National Laboratory, United States Department of Defense, and the Draper Laboratory.
-In 2000, on behalf of the University of California, Wertheim was the lead of a review of Los Alamos National Laboratory after hard drives temporarily went missing.
-Wertheim was a member of Sigma Xi and Tau Beta Pi.
+In 2000, on behalf of the University of California, he was the lead of a review of Los Alamos National Laboratory after hard drives temporarily went missing.
+In 2005, the alumni association of the Naval Academy awarded him their Distinguished Graduate Award Medal.
+The next year, he was given the Distinguished Submariner Award by the Naval Submarine League.
+In 2008, he was a member of the Defense Science Board's Permanent Task Force on Nuclear Weapons Surety.
+Wertheim was also a recipient of the Secretary of Defense Medal for Outstanding Public Service and the Chairman of the Joint Chiefs of Staff Joint Distinguished Civilian Service Award.

-Personal life and retirement
+Personal life and death

 In April 1946, Wertheim became engaged to Barbara Louis Selig of West Los Angeles; they married in December 1946.
 Barbara gave birth and was the mother of their children Joseph and David.
 In 2001, Barbara, Wertheim's wife of 54 years, died.
-In 2005, the alumni association of the Naval Academy awarded Wertheim their Distinguished Graduate Award Medal.
-By 2005, Wertheim had remarried, to Joan Levin.
+By 2005, Wertheim had remarried, to Joan Levin, and had a grandson.
 In 2005, Wertheim spoke to The New Mexico Jewish Historical Society.
-The next year, he was given the Distinguished Submariner Award by the Naval Submarine League.
-In 2008, Wertheim was a member of the Defense Science Board's Permanent Task Force on Nuclear Weapons Surety.
 In 2012, his son Joseph died in Pittsburgh.
 On 29 April 2020, Wertheim died; he was buried in Section 11 of Miramar National Cemetery.